Damo Suzuki: Biography

 Kenji Suzuki was born in Kobe, Japan on 16 January 1950.
 Suzuki was growing up playing several musical instruments, getting a new instrument from his sister every other birthday, since his eighth or ninth birthday when he got a flute.
 Suzuki additionally played a clarinet, saxophone, guitar, and organ.
-In his teens, Damo "gradually became dissatisfied with aspects of Japanese society and felt some kinship with the country's various protest movements".
-He felt "some kinship" with the 1960 Anti-American protests, which sparked his political identity.
+In his teens, Damo "gradually became dissatisfied with aspects of Japanese society and felt some kinship with the country's various protest movements," including the 1960 Anti-American protests, which sparked his political identity.

-By 1967, Suzuki lived in Atsugi, Kanagawa, still feeling discontented with the Japanese culture, while "lighted on Sweden [culture] because he was attracted by its functioning social democracy and generous welfare state".
+By 1967, Suzuki lived in Atsugi, Kanagawa, still feeling discontented with the Japanese culture, while "lighted on Sweden [culturally] because he was attracted by its functioning social democracy and generous welfare state".
 On 29 November 1967, Suzuki wrote a listing in the "penpals wanted" section of the Swedish newspaper Expressen, under the headline "Wants to study Swedish traditions".
 Twenty-one people from all over Sweden replied, and Suzuki chose from among them the Andersson family from Gräsmark, a tiny rural hamlet in south-western Sweden about thirty kilometres from the border with Norway.
 Suzuki boarded the Trans-Siberian Railway bearing his guitar, clarinet, and sax, and arrived in Gräsmark in February 1968, where he was soon joined by his friend Shuji Kawamukai.
 The two Japanese teenagers attracted attention of the local newspaper, Värmlands Folkblad, publishing a coverage on the Gräsmark cultural exchange in March 1968—Suzuki and Kawamukai taught the family how to prepare Japanese culinary delicacies and entertaining people of Gräsmark with musical harmony.
 They communicated through head and arm gestures, with a little English.

 After a one-month stay in Gräsmark, Suzuki and Kawamukai moved to the Swedish town of Karlstad, hoping to extend their stay in Sweden by looking for sources of income either as judo instructors or chefs.
 However, Suzuki changed the plans soon after and set off on his journey across Europe spending about six months across "Germany, France, Switzerland, and Finland".
 By August 1969, he lived in Wexford, Ireland, for another six months, then in Seven Sisters, London.
 Suzuki earned money by busking and painting, and in London he sold enough paintings to afford a ticket to Munich, West Germany, where he was hired to play guitar in the local production of Hair musical, staged in early 1970.
 At one point, Suzuki stayed at Munich's squat occupied by the Amon Düül collective.